eface2face/rtcninja.js/docs/RTCPeerConnection.md

 ### `reset(pcConfig)` function

-By calling `reset()` on a `Connection` instance the local `RTCPeerConnection` is silently closed (no events are fired) and a new `RTCPeerConnection` is created with the same configuration as the previous one.
+By calling `reset()` on a `rtcninja.RTCPeerConnection` instance the native `RTCPeerConnection` is silently closed (no events are fired) and a new `RTCPeerConnection` is created.
 No local stream is attached to it (must be done by the application).

 *NOTE:* This is just useful in case the remote peer does **also** reset its `RTCPeerConnection`.
 Otherwise a new SDP renegotiation would fail.

 #### `pcConfig` {Object} param

-Same as in the `Connection` construtor.
+Same as in the `RTCPeerConnection` construtor.